Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/Bootleg_cartridge_mod/README.md

-# Making a cartridge for real, WIP
+# Making a cartridge for real, working notes

-## Do this at your own risk, design currently not validated on my side !
+## Do this at your own risk, design currently NOT VALIDATED on my side !

 A bootleg costs about 70€ shipped on Aliexpress, this is the price of trusting somebody who knows nothing in electronics if you lost your money!
 This is not a straighforward mod as bootleggers take a perverse pleasure in recycling the worst possible chips in terms of compatibility or footprint.